What i learnt from my Quarantine

 It was the eve of my 17th birthday, when I started to feel a little sick and feverish.
 I took paracetamol and slept alone that night.
 On the dawn of my birthday I felt really sick and tired.
 I had fever but it wasn’t anything alarming.
 Hence, with all rational decisions, it was decided that I had to quarantine in my room.
 This is my experience being in Quarantine.

 On 23rd when I felt a bit sick, it was night time; So I would consider my quarantine starting with my birthday.
 Imagine not being able to meet anyone else in person on your 17th Birthday.
-It was definitely a weird expirience and kind of disappointing.
-All the hopes to bake and eat the cake, cholcolates, etc were lost.
+It was definitely a weird experience and kind of disappointing.
+All the hopes to bake and eat the cake, chocolates, etc were lost.
 Video calls it were.
 Even though, I had not yet got tested (because doctor asked me to wait), to just make sure no one else got the disease, it was a wise decision to quarantine strictly.

 Being dejected and bored with boredom itself, it did give me enough time to think about myself.
 Probably all of this was God’s wish to give me a pause in life and think stuff through.
 Probably to teach me how to wash dishes and clothes.